ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 Comparison is pretty strict, so lcl| or .2 are required in 'lcl|chr12' and 'NM_012345.2'.

-    --qual-1-file=filename
-    -1 filename Sets file with 4-channel scores for the first component of paired reads or for single reads.
-Should contain data in exactly same order as the input file.

-    --qual-2-file=filename
+    --read-1-file=filename
+    -1 filename For -q0 read this file as fasta file of the reads sequences;
+                for -q1 read this file as fastq file of the reads sequences and quality; for -q4 read file with 4-channel (Solexa) quality scores, then this requires also -i for read IDs (which should go in the same order).
+All 1 sequence per read - for paired reads, pair mates will be in the file specified by option -2.

+    --read-2-file=filename
-    -2 filename Sets file with 4-channel scores for the second component of paired reads.
-Should contain data in exactly same order an the input file.
+    -2 filename In case of paired reads contains pair mate data in the same order and the same format as in file specified by option -1.

     --quality-channels=cnt
-    -q 0|1      Affects expected input file format - indicates does it have 1-channel scores for reads in additional (4th and 5th ) columns.
+    -q 0|1|4    What data are expected on input: with -q0 it should be either 2 or 3 column file in -i or fasta file(s) in -1, -2; with -q1 it should be either 5-column file in -i or fastq file(s) in -1, -2; with -q4 read IDs are read from -i and Solexa 4-channel scores from -1 and -2.

     --quality-base=value
     --quality-base=+char